fabiolobato/in_silico_neuronal_classification/README.md

 - /            --> source code used to generate the analyses presented in the paper;
 - figures      --> figures used in the paper, including supplementary figures;
-- files_csv    --> CSV file containing all extracted information from the selected studies;
+- files_csv    --> contains the original and preprocessed files of the selected studies;
 - supp         --> supplementary materials referenced in the paper, such as the list of abbreviations and other supporting documents.

 ~~~